Living in Karlsruhe – Love at second sight

 I had attended the Netzstrategen after-hours event various times, still, this time I stood on the other side and talk about a topic myself.
 I told the story about how I came to the idea of creating and designing my Living in Karlsruhe blog.

 I myself have been on the move for the last 13 years, coming originally from Moers in the Lower Rhine Region.
 After I had settled in a few other locations, I moved for a job from Berlin to Karlsruhe, more specifically from Berlin-Friedrichshain to Jöhlingen.
 Jöhlingen in Walzbachtal is a small place in the East of Karlsruhe‘s city center.
-Its idyllic position reminded my boyfriend and me of the Auenland.
+Its idyllic position reminded me of the Auenland.
 Nevertheless, it was a bit far from the center and its contrast to Friedrichshain was huge.
 Thus, I had not felt yet at ease in Karlsruhe and it took a while until I discovered all its beautiful locations.

 Also, it is not very easy to find a flat to rent in Karlsruhe.
 However, I did finally succeed to find something comfortable during the previous spring.
 I have been living in Karlsruhe Durlach ever since, and can finally say I that I feel at home in Karlsruhe.
 I have gradually fallen in love with the city and its surroundings.
 The wonderful scenery, the black forest and the Alsace turns out to be perfect for a hike.
 The cultural and entertainment options are very diversified and still assessable, so that one can often see familiar faces.